derekcorreia/WildFyre2022/ADJUSTMENTS.md

 If tournament scoring is enabled, this will control the scoring value given to a player who collects an extra ball from the left inlane when lit.

-In this mode, the score is changed with the Credit/Reset button.
+In this mode, the score is changed with the Start button.
 Pressing the button once increases the score by 1,000 points.
 Pressing and holding the Credit/ Reset button will gradually increase the score.
-Double-clicking the Credit/Reset button will return the given score to zero.
+Double-clicking the Start button will return the given score to zero.

 Recommended Value: 25000